cqframework/mct-ig/input/pagecontent/technical-requirements.md

 2. The prototype will have a User Interface similar to Hospital Quality Reporting webpage
 3. The prototype can be hosted on any system
 4. The prototype will will connect to QI Core Compliant FHIR Server for mock reporting system
-5. The prototype willill connect to server with Data Exchange for Quality Measures (DEQM) receiver capabilities as a mock receiving system
+5. The prototype will connect to server with Data Exchange for Quality Measures (DEQM) receiver capabilities as a mock receiving system
 6. The MCT will will use SMART on FHIR or OAuth for authentication and authorization (NOTE: This is not implemented in the current prototype)
 7. The prototype will use synthetic data
 8. The prototype will contain internal bundles of knowledge repository (measure specification support)